docker/docs/docker-for-mac/osxfs-caching.md

 The `delegated` configuration provides the weakest set of guarantees.
 For directories mounted with `delegated` the container's view of the file system is authoritative, and writes performed by containers may not be immediately reflected on the host file system.
-As with (e.g.) NFS asynchronous mode, if a running container with a `delegated` bind mount crashes, then writes may be lost.
+In situations such as NFS asynchronous mode, if a running container with a `delegated` bind mount crashes, then writes may be lost.

-However, by relinquishing consistency, `delegated` mounts can offer significantly better performance than the other configurations.
-Where the data written is ephemeral or readily reproducible (e.g. scratch space or build artifacts) `delegated` may be optimal for a user's workload.
+However, by relinquishing consistency, `delegated` mounts offer significantly better performance than the other configurations.
+Where the data written is ephemeral or readily reproducible, such as from scratch space or build artifacts, `delegated` may be the right choice.

 A `delegated` mount offers the following guarantees, which are presented as constraints on the container run-time: